scrapper/perobs/README.md

 ### Caveats and known issues

 PEROBS is currently not thread-safe.
 You cannot simultaneously access the database from multiple application.
-You must provide your own locking mechanism to prevent this from happening.
+The library uses locks to ensure that only one Store object is accessing the database at a time.

 ## Installation